 - After tuning (documented in the manual) and sailing the boat for a week, you will be able to sail the boat 30,000 miles around the world with only routine maintenance.

 Impossible?
 I don’t think so.
 We just need to change some things about how the boat gets designed and built:

 Most sailboats built in the last 20 years were not designed to go offshore.
 Hell, a lot of them were not even designed to go sailing.
 No, they were designed to look good in a boat show with an interior to wow the dreamers who have never been outside protected waters.

-How will we fix that?
-We already have.
-Erik and I have used our combined offshore experience of over a quarter of a million miles to come up with a boat that is first, last, and all the time, designed to go offshore, and then those design decisions have been vetted and improved by the hundreds of offshore sailors that comment here at AAC.
+In contrast the Adventure 40 is first, last, and all the time, designed to go offshore, and then those design decisions have been vetted and improved by the hundreds of offshore sailors that comment here at AAC.

 There will be no options; none, zero, zip, nada.
 It is hard enough to build an offshore sailboat right if every one is the same.
 It becomes totally impossible if every owner is allowed to tamper with a proven and tested boat.

 The boat as it comes from the factory will have what you need to sail around the world in comfort and safety, and nothing more.
 All the sails will be there, the lines, the self steering, the winches, the windlass and anchor, good sea bunks, reliable engine and great sea-galley.

 But no electronics (remember the hand held GPS you need to buy?).
 No air conditioning, but great ventilation.
 No heat, but great insulation.
 You get the idea.